pramttl/mirror-sync-api/README.md

 Open Source Lab: Simple Mirror Syncing API
 ------------------------------------------

-The following functionality is available at the moment
+The following functionality is available (or in progress) at the moment:

+**master.py** - Master Node API

+* Adding a slave node
+* Listing all slave nodes
+* Removing a slave node

 * Adding an upstream project
 * Removing a project
 * Updating a project
+* Listing all projects

+**slave.py** - Slave Node API

-(Only master node API is available at the moment)
+(Todo: Only master node API is available at the moment)

-### Adding an upstream project

-Projects are added via the api.
-The following parameters are specified:

-* Project name
-* Host IP
-* Source (Absolute path on the host used to pull content)
-* Destination (Path on the master where the
-* interval_unit: {minutes, hours or days}
-* interval_value: an integer
-* start_date in posix format Eg: "2014-03-10 09:30"

 ### Running the master node REST API